mergermarket/rest-api-guidelines/Guidelines.md

 ```

 - Use the `Accept` in request headers and `Content-Type` in the response headers to indicate the media type of the response. _Most of our APIs respond with JSON so setting the `Content-Type` to `application/json` would be a sensible default in the case that no `Accept` header is passed_
-- If invalid parameters are supplied, respond with a HTTP response code of 400 (bad request), and include a list of valid parameters to help the client make the correct choice. e.g.
+- If invalid parameters are supplied, respond with a HTTP response code of 400.
+This indicates to the client that it should not try again without altering the request.
+Also include a list of valid parameters to help the client make the correct choice. e.g.

 ```
  $ curl -i http://example-api.com/resources?unknownParam=true

  HTTP/1.1 400 Bad Request

 {
-     "error": "Unknown parameter `unknownParam`.
-Valid parameters are: `size`, `before`, `after`..."
+   "message":"There were unknown parameters in the request \"unknownParam\"", "validParams":[
+      "after",
+      "before",
+      "size",
+      "countries",
+      "q",
+      "fields",
+      "sort"
+   ]
 }
 ```

 - Use [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) to increase confidence when making API changes.
 Libraries used within the company for this are [Pact](https://docs.pact.io/) and [Mockingjay](https://github.com/quii/mockingjay-server)